Photo: Meghan Tan (with ball) driving to the basket against Arlington as Jane Mahon looks on. (Credit: Pete Giorgio)

 Arlington did claw back through game scoring leader freshman guard Eva Connolly who led all scorers with 19 points (going 8-8 from the free-throw line), and senior guard Ellie Demaree who tallied 18 points.
 Arlington did reduce the lead to 11, 54-43, just before the end of the third quarter.

-But Belmont’s height advantage and good shot selection saw the lead near 20 by the end of the eight final minutes of the game.
+But Belmont’s height advantage and good shot selection saw the lead near 20 with eight minutes left in the game.

 Senior captains Carly Christofori and Jenny Call each scored 11 points – with Call adding three more three-pointers to her already team career record scoring from beyond the arc.
 Junior guard Meghan Tan and the Marauders’ third captain Greta Propp threw in nine points while bench players junior Jane Mahon and frosh Maiya Bergdorf knocked in eight apiece.